From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Problem setup and mathematical framework

 \end{proof}

 It is crucial to point out that working entirely in a Hilbert space will never fulfill the moment conditions \cref{moms}.
 If both $\brr{l}, \kee{r} \in \ch_A$, then one can see the following contradiction: the right hand side of \cref{eq: schrodingerization0} is bounded for all $t$, whereas the left hand side has no such guarantee.
 It is precisely this use of states outside the ancilla Hilbert space that grants the dilation its power.
+One important implication of the current result is that the trajectories from \eqref{eq: schrodingerization0} are dense in the solution space of any linear ODE system, including those with transient or persistent solution growth, thus achieving a theoretical universal approximation theorem using time-dependent Schr\"odinger equations.
+This can be seen by choosing an approximation of $\kee{r}$ in $\ch$, with which the dynamics generated by $\widetilde H(t)$ is unitary.

 A simple recipe to fulfill the moment conditions \cref{moms} is to ensure $F\kee{r}=\kee{r}$ and $( l|r)=1$.
 Since $F$ is skew Hermitian, and thus has purely imaginary eigenvalues in the Hilbert space $\ch_A$, it is again necessary that $\kee{r}$ is an eigenfunction outside $\ch_A$.